 Course Selection and resident credits

 It is the responsibility of the student to work with their academic advisor to complete the International Study Course Approval Form (ISCAF) while they are applying for an education abroad program.
 Academic advisors can advise students on the best courses to take and how the credits can fulfill major, minor, general education, and/or elective credit towards students’ degree.
-To secure approval, some advisors and/or department chairs may request to see course descriptions for the courses students intend on taking abroad, and those course descriptions can typically be found on the website of the institution abroad or on the program provider's website.
+To secure approval, some advisors and/or department chairs may request to see course descriptions for the courses students intend on taking abroad.
+Those course descriptions can typically be found on the website of the institution abroad or on the program provider's website.
 If more detailed descriptions or syllabi are required, please contact the UW-Platteville Education Abroad Office.

 **Note: Participation in an education abroad program does not guarantee credit transfer.

 Students must remain enrolled as full-time students while studying abroad or risk losing full-time status, facing loan repayment, etc. For a semester, it means enrolling in at least 12 U.S. credits.
 Most students take between 12 and 15 U.S. credits and it is a very manageable load as students are still making strong academic progress but do not face an overwhelming amount of coursework.
 In addition, some programs require that students do not take more than a certain number of courses or credits, so be sure to note academic policies on the education abroad program provider’s website.

 The number of courses/credits required for short-term programs (winterim, spring break, or summer) will vary.
 The education abroad program provider will typically outline the number of courses or credits students are required to take based on the length of the program on their website.